nwwatson/rockin/README.md

 Once the command is run, it might ask you for permission to overwrite deploy.rb.
 Say yes.

 Before you run any Commands, its is recommended that you do not use the root account for your VPS with the scripts.
 You must create yourself a user within the administrative group.
-To do this, run the following command:
+To do this, on the VPS, run the following command:

     adduser <username> --ingroup admin